Rick Hansen: Other initiatives

-Hansen is a supporter of the conservation of sturgeon.
+Hansen is a supporter of the conservation of Fraser River White sturgeon and Pacific Salmon.
+He has served as chair for the Founding Chair of both Fraser River Sturgeon Conservation Society (FRSCS) and the Pacific Salmon Endowment Fund Society, helping to restore and protect sturgeon and salmon populations in British Columbia.
 Hansen contributed to the Fraser River Sturgeon Conservation Society with the money earned from the book Tale of the Great White Fish.
-Additionally, he has served as chair for both Fraser River Sturgeon Conservation Society and the Pacific Salmon Endowment Fund Society, helping to restore and protect sturgeon and salmon populations in British Columbia.
+He continues to support the FRSCS and the Pacific Salmon Foundation.